jacob-ogre/ecosdata/README.md

 # ecosdata

-An R project for scraping data from ECOS.
+An R project for scraping endangered species documents and data from ECOS.

 ## Purpose